-In addition, many people enjoy exploring along the coastline either by taking walks or going bicycling.
+In addition, many people enjoy exploring the coastline either by taking walks or bicycling.
 Although Kealia is known for its strong currents, there is a lifeguard on duty.

 Some of the facilities at the beach include restrooms, showers, and picnic tables if you want to enjoy a relaxing lunch.

-Also, you go relax and sunbathe or choose to play a nice game of beach volleyball.
+Also, you can go relax and sunbathe or choose to play a nice game of beach volleyball.